 - Bridge on the River Kwai & Historic Railway Tour

 This famous restaurant should be on everyone’s list of the best local restaurants in Bangkok.
-Commonly known as Ghost Gate (Pratu Pee), it is widely considered to serve the best pad Thai in Bangkok, which pretty much makes it the best in the world.
-Ingredients are incredibly fresh, portions are filling and, as it is cooked on charcoal at high heat, it is served moist but not at all oily.
+Commonly known as Ghost Gate (Pratu Pee), it's widely considered to serve the best pad Thai in Bangkok, which pretty much makes it the best in the world.
+Ingredients are incredibly fresh, portions are filling and, as it is cooked on charcoal at high heat, it's served moist but not at all oily.
 Plus, the sight of the row of woks being tossed over flames is a classic snapshot of Bangkok food culture.

 Presented in a thin cocoon of egg, pad Thai at Thip Samai Restaurant bursts with steam and aroma when pierced, with options costing from 60 baht up to 200 baht.
-Also try the delicious 100% fresh orange juice brought direct from the countryside every day.
-Expect a queue and take any table you can find, either inside the open faced restaurant or on the stainless steel benches outside.
+Also, try the delicious 100% fresh orange juice brought directly from the countryside every day.
+Expect a queue and take any table you can find, either inside the open-faced restaurant or on the stainless steel benches outside.

 What to Order: pad Thai shrimp (ผัดไทกุ้ง) and orange juice.

-Jae Fai Restaurant benefits from its location next door to Thip Samai Pad Thai Restaurant, but for many experienced street food connoisseurs in Bangkok, this is the real draw card for genuine local Thai food.
-First thing to note is the price: 400 baht for a crab omelet is expensive for local food in any country, especially Thailand, land of the 30 baht plate.
+Jae Fai Restaurant famously received a Michelin star and, for many, this is the best place to experience street food in Bangkok.
+Certainly, this is a real drawcard for genuine local Thai food.
+The first thing to note is the price: 400 baht for a crab omelette is expensive for local food in any country, especially Thailand, land of the 50 baht plate.
 But considering the huge chunks of white crab meat, juicy river prawns and other premium ingredients, it is definitely worth the price.

-What to Order: crab omelet, served as a large roll filled with fresh, white crab meat. (ไข่เจียวปู)
+What to Order: crab omelette, served as a large roll filled with fresh, white crab meat. (ไข่เจียวปู)

-This old shop house on Ekkamai Road is easy to spot thanks to the absolutely enormous stewing pot at the entrance.
+This old shophouse on Ekkamai Road is easy to spot thanks to the absolutely enormous stewing pot at the entrance.
 Bubbling away all day are tender cubes of braised beef in rich gravy that keeps the meat tender and deliciously succulent, with added flavour coming from the use of Chinese herbs such as star anise, cinnamon and small goji berries.
-Certainly, Wattana Panich Restaurant is among the very best local restaurants in Bangkok, and the open faced shophouse is so typically Thai it could be used in a movie set.
-This beef is served with noodles, starting from 80 baht for regular or 100 baht for a large bowl, and there is also the option of even more tender goat meat starting from 200 baht.
+Certainly, Wattana Panich Restaurant is among the very best local restaurants in Bangkok, and the open-faced shophouse is so typically Thai it could be used in a movie set.
+This beef is served with noodles, starting from 80 baht for regular or 100 baht for a large bowl, and there is also the option of goat meat starting from 200 baht.

-As is the norm in most local Bangkok restaurants, Wattana Panich has a range of noodles to choose from, with large, flat ‘sen yai’, medium sized ‘sen lek’, or hair-thin ‘sen mee’ noodles.
+As is the norm in most local Bangkok restaurants, Wattana Panich has a range of noodles to choose from.
 Everyone has a different preference so it’s really up to you to try them all and see which you like best.